ssagroup2/SSA_SmartDeviceSimulation/README.md

 `simulator.py` - Responsible for reading topics and displaying data to the terminal.
 This data is communication between sensors and the broker.

 `topic.py` - Used to establish a connection between sensors and the broker.
 The broker uses the topic of a message to decide which client receives which message.
+TLS client certificates and key paths are configured in this file.

-### Running the Code
+`sample-mosquitto.conf` - Configuration file for Mosquitto Broker.
+TLS broker certificates and key paths are configured in this file.

-### Configuration
+## Configuration

 - The `config/settings.json` file has three main configuration parameters: